 Student Outcome 2 (SO2) "requires that students have the ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
 This does not mean that each of these elements must have a significant effect on the design - it just means that the program must show that students consider [all of] these elements as they engage in design."
-Note that consideration of risk has been added as an element of engineering design.
+Because all elements must be considered, programs should assess whether students have considered all elements.
+This may be most easily documented by requiring students to state reasons for including or excluding these elements in the current design.
+Consideration of risk has been added as an element of engineering design in the term's definition.
 There are several potential directions by which risk can be considered in process design such as but not limited to: risks addressed by using principles of inherently safer design; risks associated with business considerations or profitability; or risks to co-workers, the public, or the environment.
 The definition of engineering design lists examples of possible constraints as illustrative examples, and this list should be recognized as (1) not being comprehensive and (2) not mandatory (no example in the list is mandatory).

 Student Outcome 3 (SO3) "requires that students have the ability to communicate with a range of audiences.
 It is the program's responsibility to determine the range of audiences.
 For example, if a program stresses preparing students for graduate school, it might have students prepare a journal paper.
 There are many other possible audiences: faculty, students, non-technical, the public sector, etc. For example, students in biomedical engineering programs might communicate with physicians, nurses, or other medical personnel.
 In the major design experience, students might communicate with external clients.
 It is the program's responsibility to determine the most meaningful audiences for its students."
-While ABET is not prescriptive of the audiences chosen by the program, it is clear that more than a single audience is required to be identified (and evaluated) by the program.
+While ABET is not prescriptive of the audiences chosen by the program, it is clear that more than a single audience is required to be identified along with evaluation of attainment by students for each audience.

 Student Outcome 4 (SO4) "requires in part that students have the ability to make informed judgments that consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 It is not necessary for every engineering situation to require that each of these contexts be a major consideration.
 Consideration of the impact as the judgment is made is key."
-This SO does not require that every engineering situation include all (or any) of these contexts as a major consideration, but it does require that each of these contexts are considered (and documented) by students while considering their ethical and professional responsibilities in engineering situations in the evaluation of this SO.
+This SO does not require that every engineering situation include all (or any) of these contexts as a major consideration, but it does require that each of these contexts are considered (including documentation) by students while considering their ethical and professional responsibilities in engineering situations in the evaluation of attainment of this SO.
+Because all contexts must be considered, programs should assess whether students have considered each of these contexts.
+This may be most easily documented by requiring students to state reasons for including or excluding each of these contexts in the current engineering solution.
+SO4 also requires that students have the "ability to recognize ethical and professional responsibilities in engineering situations."